What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 What exactly do you do in therapy for mental health support?

-Exactly what you do in therapy may depend on a number of factors, including the therapist and type of counseling or psychotherapy you choose.
+What you do in therapy may depend on a number of factors, including the therapist and the type of counseling or psychotherapy you choose.
 Generally, you’ll talk to a licensed mental health professional about your feelings and your past.
-You might learn coping skills for dealing with tough times or problems in your everyday life.
+You might learn coping skills for dealing with painful, tough times or problems in your everyday life.

 What are things not to do in therapy?

 Generally, therapy is a safe space where people talk openly about whatever they like, but there may be some things to avoid.
 For example, you might want to avoid talking about inconsequential things like gossip, and it could be best not to withhold relevant information from your therapist once you build a trusting therapeutic relationship.
-This could take several sessions.
+This could take several sessions before a natural shift to deeper topics.

 What am I supposed to talk about in therapy?

-You can talk about whatever you feel comfortable with, and it might depend on your motivation for seeking therapy in the first place.
-Common topics in therapy include relationships, job concerns, past trauma, emotional pain, and mental health symptoms experienced in daily life.
+You may talk about whatever you feel comfortable with, and it might depend on your motivation for seeking therapy in the first place.
+For example, common topics in therapy include romantic relationships, relationships with parents or friends, dreams, job concerns, past traumas, emotional pain, and mental health symptoms experienced in daily life.

 Do you do activities in therapy?

 Yes.
-There could be a variety of activities that are a normal part of therapy, including role playing, writing, listening to or playing music, and creating art, for instance.
+Therapy often involves setting new goals and activities such as role-playing, writing, listening to or playing music, and creating art, for instance.

 What are therapist red flags?